dgrisham/bbmp/README.md

     -   `Enter`/`Escape`: Submit the search
 -   `n`: Move the cursor to the next search result
 -   `N`: Move the cursor to the previous search result

-### Library View

--   `j`: Move the cursor down
--   `k`: Move the cursor up
--   `j`: Move the cursor left
--   `l`: Move the cursor right
--   `Ctrl-d`: Move the cursor half a page down
--   `Ctrl-u`: Move the cursor half a page up
--   `g`: Move the cursor to the top of the current column
--   `G`: Move the cursor to the bottom of the current column
--   `o`: Move the cursor to the currently playing song
--   `Space`: Add the selected song to the queue
--   `Enter`: Add the selected song to the queue and play it
--   `/`: Start a search
-    -   `Enter`/`Escape`: Submit the search
--   `n`: Move the cursor to the next search result in the current column
--   `N`: Move the cursor to the previous search result in the current column

 ### Library Album Art View